-- Be subordinate in terms of scale - Complement the local area and not have a negative impact on the visual or residential amenities of neighbouring dwellers of the area in general - Flat roof extensions and contemporary design extensions will be considered on their individual merits. - The extension shall not provide for overlooking of the private area of an adjacent residence where no such overlooking previously existed - New extensions shall not overshadow adjacent dwellings to the degree that there is significant decrease in daylight or sunlight entering the house - Proposed side extensions shall retain side access to the rear of the property, where required for utility access, refuse collection or similar. - Ability to provide adequate car parking within the curtilage of the dwelling.
+- Be subordinate in terms of scale and be complementary in terms of materials and design to the main building - Complement the local area and not have a negative impact on the visual or residential amenities of neighbouring dwellers of the area in general - Flat roof extensions, in a contemporary design context, will be considered on their individual merits. - The extension shall not provide for overlooking of the private area of an adjacent residence where no such overlooking previously existed - New extensions shall not overshadow adjacent dwellings to the degree that there is significant decrease in daylight or sunlight entering the house - Proposed side extensions shall retain side access to the rear of the property, where required for utility access, refuse collection or similar.

+Ability to provide adequate car parking within the curtilage of the dwelling.
 In all cases where diversion or construction over existing sewerage and/or water mains is required, the consent of Irish Water will be required as part of the application.

-13.5.6 Family/'Granny' Flat Extensions
+13.5.6 Family/ 'Granny' Flat Extensions